dennishansen/iga/README.md

 *VERY EXPERIMENTAL (UNSTABLE)*
 ## Iga.
 A dead simple Auto-GPT capable of self-improvement.

-This script starts a CLI chat with an Auto-GPT agent Iga who performs one of the following actions along with her rationale:
+This script starts a CLI chat with an Auto-GPT agent Iga who performs one of the following actions:
 - Talk to you: This allows you to respond
 - Run shell command: These run in it's own directory.
 The output is returned to Iga.
 - Think: This simple triggers another resposnse.